-Put your milk in a stainless steel pan on medium heat until it reaches 180 degrees.
-The first time I made my yogurt I only had a basic candy thermometer, so I had to really stay with it to watch the temperature.
+Put your milk in a stainless steel pan on the stove and heat over medium heat until it reaches 180°F. The first time I made my yogurt I only had a basic candy thermometer, so I had to really stay with it to watch the temperature.

 More recently, I’ve purchased a digital quick read thermometer.
-This makes the whole process so much easier because you can set the temperature alert to 180 degrees and the alarm will go off when it reaches that temperature.
+This makes the whole process so much easier because you can set the temperature alert to 180°F and the alarm will go off when it reaches that temperature.
 This is also helpful later, during the incubation period.

 Step 3: Cooling the milk

-Once the milk reaches 180 degrees, pour it into the canning jars.
+Once the milk reaches 180°F, pour it into the canning jars.
 Using a stainless steel wide mouthed funnel made this easy to do, but just pouring from the pan or using a glass measuring cup works too.

-The milk then needs to cool to 115 degrees.
-You can do this by either putting the milk in a cool water bath or just letting it sit on the counter, keeping a really good eye on it either way.
+The milk then needs to cool to 115°F. You can do this by either putting the milk in a cool water bath or just letting it sit on the counter, keeping a really good eye on it.
 I place the lids loosely on top of the jars to keep dirt out.

 With my first batch, I used the cool water bath technique and it cooled down much sooner than I thought it would.
-At the time, I didn’t have a thermometer with an alarm to warn me that it had reached 115 degrees.
-Before I knew it, the yogurt was at 110 degrees and dropping and I flew into panic mode.
+At the time, I didn’t have a thermometer with an alarm to warn me that it had reached 115°F. Before I knew it, the yogurt was at 110°F and dropping and I flew into panic mode.

 The yogurt still worked out, which just shows that it’s really hard to mess this process up and it doesn’t all have to be exact.
 The other thing you have to be careful of with the cool water bath is that if it’s too cool then you risk cracking the jars.